Epiphany-Leon/snaphomz-trial-LihongGao/results/one_pager.md

-# Results Summary: Snaphomz Trial
+# Results Summary - Snaphomz Trial

 ### Executive Summary
 This project successfully analyzed property listings, built a predictive price model, and developed an AI-powered Q&A feature.